abuchart/testing-materialize/README.md

 I know some of you mentioned you were having trouble figuring out how to implement Materialize's parallax effect, found here: http://materializecss.com/parallax.html

 While Materialize does offer their own instructions, here I'm going to give you more detailed steps for setting this up.
+You can also use these instructions as a reference to implementing other Materialize javascript effects.

 ## Step 1: Download Materialize